26 Feb Using Wildflowers in Garden Design – why it’s such a great idea.

 I think for this section of the blog I’ll refer to wildflowers as “native species” because if they’ve been planted on purpose they’re not really “wild”.

-There are hundreds of plant species native to the UK.
+Not every garden has room for a wildflower meadow.
+But there are hundreds of plant species native to the UK that look good and perform well in gardens..
 From the shy violet to the majestic foxglove, the subtly coloured toadflax to the brazen corn marigold.
 There are species to suit almost any aspect and any soil type.
 Just as there are with cultivated plants.
 So it’s certainly not difficult to include some native species into a planting plan.

 This is blackthorn, a native species once common in hedgerows.
 It makes a great hedge plant in gardens, not least because it’s very prickly – I’d defy any burglar to scramble through a blackthorn hedge and still feel like pinching stuff!
 Blackthorn flowers in spring, has bright green leaves throughout the summer and in autumn it produces sloes.
 If sloes are steeped in gin for 2-3 months they make the most delicious alcoholic drink.